 Safety is a vital concern, and all parties have a duty to ensure projects are conducted safely.
-Scholars generally have little experience of industrial safety and insurance, so they will need additional oversight.
-We do expect that they will undertake all the usual inductions required for access and working at your premises.
+Scholars generally have little experience of industrial safety and insurance, so they will need additional oversight by yourself and/or the Client Mentor.
+We do expect that they will undertake all the usual inductions required for access and working at the Client's premises.